 Ha, yes and no. As a teenager I was totally set on becoming a journalist.
 Going to circus school was only something amusing to do for a gap year, but I got hooked and my career took a totally different direction from what I had planned.
 Saying that, once I set myself onto circus, and especially as I started our company Mimbre with Silvia Fratelli and Emma Norin, we did make plans and put in a lot of commitment to make our way to where we are now.

 Every time we apply for funding we have to provide a five year business plan.
-The first time we did that it felt absurd, but as long as you keep the planning creative and be open for things to change, then looking ahead is a helpful tool to keep inspired and to dream bigger than when you just firefighting everyday needs!
+The first time we did that it felt absurd, but as long as you keep the planning creative and be open for things to change, then looking ahead is a helpful tool to keep inspired and to dream bigger than when you are just firefighting everyday needs!

 Have you faced any challenges along the way?